 SUSPENSION OF VISA SERVICES: In response to significant worldwide challenges related to the COVID-19 pandemic, the Department of State temporarily suspended routine visa services at all U.S. Embassies and Consulates effective March 20, 2020.
-While some embassies and consulates have begun to resume these services, the United States Embassy and Consulate in Abuja and Lagos remain unable to resume routine immigrant and nonimmigrant visa services at this time.
-We will resume routine visa services as soon as possible but are unable to provide a specific date.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+While some embassies and consulates have begun to resume these services, the United States Embassy in Abuja and Consulate in Lagos remain unable to resume routine immigrant and nonimmigrant visa services at this time.
+We will begin to process a limited number of emergency student (F) and exchange visitor (J) visa services beginning October 16.
+Regular MRV fee payments are valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 NOTE: The Department of State extended the validity of Machine Readable Visa (MRV) fee payments until December 31, 2021 for individuals who paid an MRV fee, but were unable to schedule and/or attend an interview during the suspension of services.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/ng or +234-1-227-8955 to request an emergency appointment.
 Please visit https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-19-information.html for information about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-19-visa-services-and-restrictions.html

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.